PHeonix25/PHeonix25.github.io/_posts/2016-10-14-Getting-started-with-Jekyll-Part-5.md

 So I've give you a few example above (*including a screenshot, what more could you want?*), but so long as you remember

-- the processing order: Liquid commands first, then Markdown, and
+- the processing order: Liquid commands first, then Markdown, &
 - the syntax: `[Square braces for link text][{% raw %}{% post_url 2010-01-01-for-your-post %}{% endraw%}]`

 Then you're good to go!

-Now, one thing I haven't touched on, is some Jekyll post-etiquette, like putting your links at the bottom of your post or linking to assets.
+Now, one thing I haven't touched on, is some Markdown/post-etiquette tips, like putting your (named) links at the bottom of your post or linking (relatively) to assets.
-This'll help for referencing them later, and it's easy to see what you're linking to and replace it once if it needs updating.
+Having named links will help for referencing them later, and it's easy to see what you're linking to and replace it once if it needs updating.
-For your reference, here's what the bottom of this post looks like so far:
+For your reference, here's what the bottom of this post looks like so far with all the named links you could ever want:

 ![so many links](/assets/img/post_link_example.png)

-Small things like this will help you later on - trust me.
+Small things like this will help you later on - trust me, so it's worth learning Markdown properly if you want to do this seriously.

 ## TLDR; Links pls.